 To limit potentially toxic xylitol exposure to your dog, you can avoid it altogether.
 Despite xylitol being extremely toxic to dogs, it seems to be popping up all over the place.
 So that can make avoiding it very difficult.

 Thankfully, you can still take precautions to prevent your dog from ingesting anything containing xylitol.

 - Make sure that all products are safely stored out of your dog’s reach

 - Start checking for xylitol when you’re out shopping for yourself – and don’t buy those products

 - If you’re the DIY doggie dentist, make absolutely sure that you NEVER use human toothpaste.
 Use natural pet toothpaste (or make your own)

 Every dog owner knows that dogs have a super sneaky if not savvy way of sniffing out even the most well-hidden treat, toy, or anything else they think will be tasty.
-The best way to prevent your dog from getting into xylitol is by safety putting away or completely removing it from your home.
+Making sure that xylitol is either safety stored away or completely removed from your home is the best way to prevent your dog from getting into it.